metrumresearchgroup/pkgr/integration_tests/repo-local/guide.md

 ## Expected Behaviors
 * `pkgr plan` will indicate that packages will be pulled from miniCRAN
-* `pkgr install` will complete successfully. pkgr install should have the following output:
+* `pkgr install` will complete successfully, installing the packages listed in the logs below:

 ```
 pkgr install